Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: Experiments

-We compare \methodName against three baselines: (1) \textbf{SFT:} supervised fine-tuning on rejection-sampled responses from Gemini 2.5 Pro's direct answer.
+We compare \methodName against: (1) \textbf{SFT:} supervised fine-tuning on rejection-sampled responses from Gemini 2.5 Pro.
 (2) \textbf{RFT:} rejection sampling fine-tuning using self-generated responses.
 (3) \textbf{SFT+:} supervised fine-tuning on the rectified positive samples $y^+$.
-The main results on Qwen3-8B and Llama-3.1-8B-Instruct are summarized in Table~\ref{tab:main_results}.
-These results reveal the following key observations:
+The main results on Qwen3-8B and Llama-3.1-8B-Instruct are summarized in \cref{tab:main_results}.

-\textbf{Standard SFT leads to catastrophic forgetting.} SFT compromises general capabilities and OOD reasoning.
+\textbf{Catastrophic forgetting under SFT.}\quad SFT compromises general capabilities and OOD reasoning.
 This degradation is even more pronounced on Llama-3.1-8B-Instruct, where IFEval accuracy drops by 11.5 points.
 Furthermore, the drastic distributional shift between Gemini 2.5 Pro and the policy models erodes even in-domain reasoning (e.g., Qwen3-8B drops from 46.8\% to 41.0\%).
 The results confirm that unconstrained likelihood maximization on off-policy data shifts the model too aggressively, damaging its prior knowledge.